gmcdiff/job_web_scraper/README.md

+# Scraper
-Net-empregos web scraper for IT job ads in lisbon
+net-empregos.com web scraper for IT job ads in lisbon